polyfy/polylith/doc/commands.md

-    info [ARGS]                 Shows a workspace overview and checks if it's valid. libs                        Shows all libraries in the workspace. migrate                     Migrates the workspace to the latest format. prompt                      Starts an interactive prompt.
+    info [ARGS]                 Shows a workspace overview and checks if it's valid. libs                        Shows all libraries in the workspace. migrate                     Migrates the workspace to the latest format. shell                       Starts an interactive shell.
     test [ARGS]                 Runs tests.
     version                     Shows current version of the tool. ws [get:X]                  Shows the workspace as data.

+  From the shell:

+    switch-ws ARG  Switches to specified workspace.
+    tap [ARG]      Opens a portal window that outputs tap> statements. exit           Exits the shell.
+    quit           Quits the shell.

+  The ws-dir and ws-file parameters are replaced by switch-ws when executing commands from the shell.

   If ws-dir:PATH is passed in as an argument, where PATH is a relative or absolute path, then the command is executed from that directory.
   This works for all commands except 'test'.

-  If :: is passed in, then ws-dir is set to the first parent directory (or current) that contains a 'workspace.edn' config file.
-The exception is the 'test command' that has to be executed from the workspace root.
+  If the 'switch-ws dir:DIR' command has been executed from a shell, then ws-dir:DIR will automatically be appended to following commands.

   If ws-file:FILE is passed in, then the workspace will be populated with the content from that file.
 All commands except 'create' and 'test' can be executed with this parameter set.
 The FILE is created by executing the 'ws' command, e.g.:
   'poly ws out:ws.edn'.
+  If the 'switch-ws file:FILE' command has been executed from a shell, then ws-file:FILE will automatically be appended to following commands.

+  If :: is passed in, then ws-dir is set to the first parent directory (or current) that contains a 'workspace.edn' config file.
+The exception is the 'test command' that has to be executed from the workspace root.

   If skip:PROJECTS is passed in, then the given project(s) will not be read from disk.
   Both project names and aliases can be used and should be separated by : if more than one.